fiftydinar/gidro-os/README.md

 - Hide ROM Properties desktop shortcut
 - Set Text Editor to use Nokia Pure text font, disable Restore Session, use higher contrast theme & highlight line numbers

+Open Nautilus & let it stay there. (for some reason, 1st command applies only when you open Nautilus for the 1st time)

 Run this command after install until I implement this into the image:
   ```
 just post-setup